 Although engineering structures and components are designed to last for a specified period, premature failure does take place for a variety of reasons viz., design deficiencies (lack of knowledge), material selection deficiencies, processing deficiencies, assembly and installation error, operational and maintenance error, and environmental impact.
 In addition one must realise that every design has a probability of failure.
 This is because both the material property and the loading are random variables having a mean and a standard deviation.
-Therefore, inspite of the best effort there would always be a few incidents when the loading may exceed the critical value or the material used may have inferior property.
-However, depending on the level of factor of safety used, the probability of failure is always very low (10-6 / 10-7), but it increases with prolonged service.
+Therefore, in spite of best effort there would always be a few incidents when the loading may exceed the critical value or the material used may have inferior property.
+However, depending on the level of factor of safety used, the probability of failure is always very low $(10^{-6}/10^{-7})$, but it increases with prolonged service.

 Old components are likely to be more prone to failure primarily due to the natural process of ageing and also due to the fact that so far no failure has taken place; a characteristic of any stochastic process.
-There are several natural processes of ageing of structural materials e.g., corrosion, fatigue, wear, creep, shock loading etc. Microstructural damages keep on accumulating in the component due to any one or a combination of the above factors.
+There are several natural processes of ageing of structural materials e.g. corrosion, fatigue, wear, creep, shock loading etc. Microstructural damages keep on accumulating in the component due to any one or a combination of the above factors.
 As a result its load bearing capacity continues to decrease.
 Failure takes place when it falls below a critical level determined by the component geometry and loading.
 Fig. 1 gives a typical illustration of the nature of defects that develop at various stages of the life of a creep test specimen subjected to a given load and temperature.
 It is evident that even after certain types of defects are seen to have nucleated, the specimen does still have a significant amount of life.
-Past experience has shown that this analogy also holds good for components as well 1-3.
-Careful nondestructive evaluation carried out at various stages can indeed help us extract the full service potential of an expensive component without any compromise on safety.
-This type of exercise which helps us in estimating the remaining life of a component is known as component integrity evaluation.
+Past experience has shown that this analogy also holds good for components as well [1-3] Careful non-destructive evaluation carried out at various stages can indeed help us extract the full service potential of an expensive component without any compromise on safety.